JaisonMachado/JaisonMachado/README.md

 - 👋 Hi, I’m @JaisonMachado
-- 👀 I’m interested in C, C++, Python, java and js
+- 👀 I’m interested in C, C++, C#, Python, java and js
-- 🌱 I’m currently learning Python, java and js
+- 🌱 I’m currently C# and js
-- 💞️ I’m looking to collaborate on C, C++, Java and Js
+- 💞️ I’m looking to collaborate on C# and Js
 - 📫 How to reach me ... i'm in jaisonmachado.ans@gmail, www.linkedin.com/in/jaison-machado-0aa9b4127